Loading...

 Lab 73: Advanced Package Management

-Perform deeper package-level triage by verifying installed files, enumerating package contents, and handling reinstall/force install workflows across RPM, dpkg, and pacman-based systems.
-These checks help you distinguish “broken on disk” from “broken dependency/metadata” and gather evidence before escalation.
+Perform package-level triage by verifying installed files, enumerating package contents, and using controlled reinstall and overwrite workflows across RPM, dpkg, and pacman-based systems.
+Use these checks to separate on-disk drift from metadata or dependency issues before escalation.

 packages troubleshooting core